PowerShell/Community-Blog/Posts/2021/09/Understanding Get-ACL and AD Drive Output.md

 ## Reading Active Directory Permission using `Get-ACL`

 Reading Active Directory permission using `Get-ACL` doesn't require a long line of code.
 However, we are reading from AD and not the FileSystem provider.
-So we use the **AQ:** drive.
+So we use the `AD:` drive.
 This drive is automatically loaded when you load the ActiveDirectory module.

 >[!NOTE]
 >To import Active Directory Module, use the **Import-Module ActiveDirectory**